citizenweb3/manuscripts/content/cyber-bostrom-cyberlinks.md

 Particles are bits of Information (text, image, audio, video files or any other inforamtion, such as - map coordinates) that are registered on the Bostrom blockchain.
 Eacxh particle is stored using IPFS, hence is immutable.

 A cyberlink is a link between two particles registered in Bostrom blockchain by a particular neuron.
 In the case of Cyber and Bostrom a neuron is just another word for each user.
 Each user represents a neuron and together they represent a global formation of the superintellegnce.
 To create a cyberlink in Bostrom neurons needs to have any number of Ampere and 1 or more Volt tokens on their balance.

+In other words one can describe a cyberlink as a the most simple, verifibale and immutable communciation.
+When object A interacts with object B, they communicate.
+They do so by creating a cyberlink, which in its turn is the backbone route for all the information contained in Bostrom.

+Before we can create a cyberlink, we need resources to interact with the Bostrom blockchain (aka superintelggence).
+These resourcec can be obtained in the proccess of investimingt.

 For each staked **BOOT** a **HYDROGEN(H)** is minted (at a 1 to 1 ratio) free of charge.
 With this **HYDROGEN** we can investmint for a limited period (1 to 520 days) to produce **VOLT** and **AMPERE** tokens (both are needed to create cyberlinks).
 In essence, the longer a user/neuron locks their H for, the more assurance in the network they show, and the more V or A they can produce.
 With time, the production of V and A becomes more and more difficult.